 At Groth Law, S.C., we have extensive knowledge and years of experience helping clients in Wauwatosa and the surrounding areas get the compensation they deserve.

-Contact us today for a free, confidential consultation to see how our Wisconsin workers’ compensation lawyers can assist you.
+Contact us today for a free, confidential consultation to see how our Wauwatosa workers’ compensation lawyers can assist you.
 Reach us online or by calling (414) 240-0707.
 We are on your side, helping you get the compensation that you deserve for your work-related injury or illness.